mishhu0/myProfileWebsite/README.md

 # to do recent and ideas

-start implementing things
+- start implementing things
+- improve visualizer
+- fix taskbar (buttons)

+# todo last worries

-more creative style
+- more creative style - own pixelart

-fix taskbar
+- use scss pallete for more balanced color style

-implement scaling/phone integration - last thing
+- implement scaling/phone integration - last thing

+# OPTIMIZE CODE IT'S A MESS!!!